amoshydra/puppeteer-docker/readme.md

 It is versioned with Puppeteer version (Latest: 1.17.0)

 ### How to use?
-> Use at your own risk
+> ⚠ Use at your own risk.
+Inspect the content before use

 ```js
 this.getBrowserPromise = puppeteer.launch({